the-road-to-learn-react/the-road-to-react/manuscript/react-modern/lists.md

 </ul>
 ~~~~~~~

 Usually using an index should be avoided though, because it comes with the same rendering performance issues from above.
-In addition, it can [cause actual bugs in the UI](https://www.robinwieruch.de/react-list-key) whenever the order of items got changed (e.g. re-ordering, appending or removing items).
+In addition, it can [cause actual bugs in the UI](https://www.robinwieruch.de/react-list-key/) whenever the order of items got changed (e.g. re-ordering, appending or removing items).
 However, as last resort, if the list does not change its order in any way, using the index is fine.

 So far, we are only displaying the `title` of each item.
 Go ahead and render the item's `url`, `author`, `num_comments`, and `points` as well.
-In the special case of the `url`, use an HTML anchor element that surrounds the `title`.
+In the special case of the `url`, use an HTML anchor element (read: `<a>` tag) that surrounds the `title`.
 For guidance, the following solution will show you how the book implements this to be prepared for the next sections:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~